-There are several fundamental Buddha teachings that can help us to lead a life that is of value to ourselves and others.
-Following these teaching can free us from suffering and help us to embrace our true purpose here on earth.
+There are several fundamental teachings of Buddha that can help us to lead a life that is of value to ourselves and others.
+Following these Buddhist teachings can free us from suffering and help us to embrace our true purpose here on earth.

 Buddha believed that this was possible for all of us and the only condition was that we release ourselves from desire and the self.
 He argued that this is the cause of all suffering.
 However, Buddhism gives us some practices that we can use to help achieve this state.